Skip to main content

 3. Optionally, make the binary executable (Linux and MacOS only).

 4. Put it in a folder registered in your environment variable.
-It can be run from the folder where you extract the app too, but this option is less convenient when dealing with datasets in different folders or storage partitions.
+It can be run from the folder where you extract the app, but this option is less convenient when dealing with datasets in different folders or storage partitions.

 See specific details below: